 Transparency is key in professional services management because it helps teams reach their goals and manage client relationships.
-Here are just a few benefits of learning how to manage client expectations:
+Here are just a few benefits of interacting with clients and learning how to manage their expectations:

 - It builds loyalty.
 Transparency allows stakeholders to trust that your team has their best interests at heart.
 When they can look at visual representations of how their time and budget are being spent, clients can see how team efforts map to higher portfolio goals.